makerbox/halo/README.md

 ## Troubleshooting
 - `npm install` failing?
 You may have an old version of node.
 For Windows users, follow these steps: https://github.com/felixrieseberg/npm-windows-upgrade.
 Mac users, just bang in this command: `brew update && brew upgrade node && npm update -g npm`.
+- If you find Local gives you grief, it may be due to the directory of the site.
+Try using the default directory.
+Often using a drive that isn't the same as your installation can have weird effects.
 - If all else fails, ask the LaunchCore slack channel.

 ## More